What is Mind?

 information on ADP, and for important background papers leading up to that

 The idea of building “reinforcement learning systems” by use of ADP

 of how to calculate and use ordered derivatives when building complex

 the chain rule for ordered derivatives back in 1974, as part of my Harvard PhD

-encountered second-hand or popularized versions.
-The review here was published
+popularized versions.
+The review here was published in Martin Bucker,

 4. P. Werbos, Backpropagation through time: what it does and how to do it.
 (1 megabyte).
 Proc.
 IEEE, Vol. 78, No. 10, October 1990.
 A slightly updated version appears in my book The Roots of Backpropagation: From Ordered Derivaives to Neural Networks and Political Forecasting, Wiley 1994.
 Among the most impressive real-world applications of neural networks to date is the work at Ford Research, which has developed a bullet-proof package for using backpropagatoin through time to train time-lagged recurrent networks (TLRN).
 In one simulation study, they showed how TLRNs trained with their package can estimate unobserved state variables with higher acuracy than extended Kalman filters, and can do as well as particle filters at much less computational cost:

 5. Chapters 3 , 10 and 13 of the Handbook of Intelligent Control, White and Sofge eds, Van Nostrand, 1992.
 Those chapters provide essential mathematical details and concepts which even now cannot be found elsewhere.
 (1-2-megabyte files).